CryptosOdysseus/AALE-Contributions/README.md

 ####

-##### Files at early to mid-stage are marked "UCWIP" for "Under Construction - Work In Progress".
+##### Files at early to mid-stage are marked "UCWIP" for "Under Construction - Work In Progress" until they become "AGWWP".

 #####